-Rodeo Drive is so famous that it's no wonder there are so many wrong ideas about it.
+Rodeo Drive is so famous that you might think you know everything you need about it already.
+Unfortunately, many people get the wrong idea about it and end up unhappy that they went.
 This guide will help you separate fact from fiction and find out what to expect and what you can do.

+First things first.
 If you're talking about Rodeo Drive: the famous, fancy shopping street in Beverly Hills, don't sound like a clueless tourist.
 Learn how to say it right.
 It's not like the ROW-dee-oh where cowboys ride bucking broncos.
 Instead, it's pronounced roh-DAY-oh.
-Now you can sound like a local while you're visiting Rodeo Drive and other Top Places to Go in Los Angeles.

 What to Expect on Rodeo Drive - and What It Isn't